 Camp Karma Campground is an upscale but primitive camping location that sits on 42 acres between Roanoke and Lynchburg.
 The 37 campsites offer a back-to-nature approach to camping, although there are bathrooms, fire pits, and picnic tables available for use.
 With Goose Creek right beside the campgrounds, guests can fish and swim while staying at the camp, or they can drive about ten minutes and reach Smith Mountain Lake, which offers a wider variety of water sports.
 Although it is a fairly primitive campground, there is Wi-Fi available at the main building.
-Wine lovers at Camp Karma travel to the Bedford Wine Trail, stopping at wineries like Peaks of Otter Winery, White Rock Vineyards, Savoy-Lee Winery, and breweries such as Apocalypse Ale Works and Sunken City Brewing Company.
+Wine lovers at Camp Karma travel to the Bedford Wine Trail, stopping at wineries like Peaks of Otter Winery, White Rock Vineyards, Seven Doors Winery, and breweries such as Apocalypse Ale Works and Sunken City Brewing Company.

 Misty Mountain Camp Resort—Greenwood

 There is plenty of activities to fill your days when staying at the Misty Mountain Camp Resort.
 Guests go for a dip in the outdoor pool, fish in the camp’s pond, play a game of pool in the recreation room, or get a team together for a basketball or volleyball tournament.
 The 50-acre park has a mixture of camp sites, with primitive tent locations, sites with water and electric, RV spots, and even cabins, allowing you to choose your comfort level during your visit.